-Кеу Use Description Default streamStatus.interval Optional Number of seconds the Gateway waits between sending StreamStatus messages to the Multicast Controller.
-A value of -1 indicates that the Gateway MUST NOT send time- based StreamStatus messages.
+Key Use Description Default streamStatus.interval Optional Number of seconds the Gateway waits between sending StreamStatus messages to the Multicast Controller.
+A value of -1 indicates that the Gateway MUST NOT send time-based StreamStatus messages.
 300secs multicast.start.delay Optional Number of seconds the Gateway waits after the first segment is delivered on a given stream before joining the multicast stream.
 30secs multicast.stop.delay Optional Number of seconds the Gateway waits between the last GET for a segment on the stream and when it leaves the multicast stream.
 7200secs multicast.channelMap. sourceAddress Optional The S part of the (S,G) for the multicast address where the Gateway listens for ChannelMapMsgs.
-This is either an IPv4 address, an IPv6 address or a FQDN. none multicast.channelMap. groupAddress Optional ional The G part of the (S,G) for the multicast address where the Gateway listens for ChannelMapMsgs.
-This is either an IPv4 address, an IPv6 address or a FQDN. multicast.channelMap. port Optional The port for the (S,G) for the multicast address where the Gateway listens for ChannelMapMsgs. none multicast.norm.unicast NackServer Optional If configured, the Gateway sends unicast NORM NACKs to this address. none refresh.server Optional Address of a server for refreshing configurations during run time.
-Same as MCS refresh.interval Optional ional Number of seconds the Gateway waits between configuration 8 refreshes. mfest.segmentDrops Optional Number of segments the Gateway is to drop from it supports manifest manipulation.
-Number of segments the Gateway is to drop from the manifest if it supports manifest manipulation.
-0 streamStatus.active. threshold Optional tional Number of seconds since the most recent GET request for a Multicast-Ready Stream segment before the Gateway considers the stream inactive in its StreamStatus reporting. streamStatus.history. depth Optional The number of channel change history events to include in StreamStatus messages.
-0 eventDelay Multicast-R A value of The number of seconds to wait after a channel change to a Multicast-Ready Stream before sending a StreamStatus.
-A value of -1 indicates that the Gateway MUST NOT send event- based StreamStatus messages. -1
+This is either an IPv4 address, an IPv6 address or a FQDN. none multicast.channelMap. groupAddress Optional The G part of the (S,G) for the multicast address where the Gateway listens for ChannelMapMsgs.
+This is either an IPv4 address, an IPv6 address or a FQDN. none multicast.channelMap. port Optional The port for the (S,G) for the multicast address where the Gateway listens for ChannelMapMsgs. none multicast.norm.unicast NackServer Optional If configured, the Gateway sends unicast NORM NACKs to this address. none refresh.server Optional Address of a server for refreshing configurations during run time.
+Same as MCS refresh.interval Optional Number of seconds the Gateway waits between configuration refreshes.
+86400 mfest.segmentDrops Optional Number of segments the Gateway is to drop from the manifest if it supports manifest manipulation.
+0 streamStatus.active. threshold Optional Number of seconds since the most recent GET request for a Multicast-Ready Stream segment before the Gateway considers the stream inactive in its StreamStatus reporting.
+30secs streamStatus.history. depth Optional The number of channel change history events to include in StreamStatus messages. streamStatus.eventing. eventDelay Optional The number of seconds to wait after a channel change to a Multicast-Ready Stream before sending a StreamStatus.
+A value of -1 indicates that the Gateway MUST NOT send event-based StreamStatus messages. -1

-Кеу Use Description Default proxy.transparency. disable Optional A boolean indicating whether or not the Gateway should disable transparent proxying.
+Key Use Use Description proxy.transparency.disable Optional A boolean indicating whether or not the Gateway should disable transparent proxying.
 The default is 'false' indicating that transparent proxying enabled.
-A value of 'true' indicates that the Player has been manipulated to request segments directly from the Gateway and, thus, the transparent proxy function in the Gateway is not needed. false
+A value of 'true' indicates that the Player has been manipulated to request segments directly from the Gateway and, thus, the transparent proxy function in the Gateway is not needed. false ip.tables.list Optional A list of IP addresses and ranges that the Gateway will perform HTTP GET processing on to determine REGEX matches. none